po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/16-Stu_Models-Instance-Methods/README.md

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:

-* How can you add a query helper methods to extend Mongoose's chainable query builder API?
+* How can you add query helper methods to extend Mongoose's chainable query builder API?

 Use [Google](https://www.google.com) or another search engine to research this.